 In Mecca a great surprise awaited me.
 Upon my arrival I had the immense joy and honor of meeting two Bahá’ís, Salmán, “the messenger of the Merciful”, and Ḥájí Muḥammad-i-Yazdí.

 After spending two months in quarantine, we left Mecca.
 Crossing the tempestuous sea, we saw at every moment the wings of death spread over us.
 After losing all hope of arriving anywhere, we finally reached Beirut.
 In this city we had the honor of meeting Muḥammad Muṣṭafá Baghdádí.
 He was one of the most distinguished followers of the Faith.
 From childhood he had faced the hardest tests and emerged stronger and with even more faith and certitude.
 He was staunch and steadfast, his heart filled with the intense heat of love and faithfulness.
 I have never met another person who could so perfectly offer the water of life to the friends, and at the same time the fire of God’s wrath to the Covenant-breakers.
-His sons, Ḥusayn, ‘Alí, and Ḍíá, carried the
+His sons, Ḥusayn, ‘Alí, and Ḍíyá, carried the

 essence of their father.
 They all stood as members of one body to serve the Cause of God and the people of Bahá.
 Even the children were adorned with the robe of servitude.
 It seems that their mother had fed them with the milk of eternal life and had brought them up in the bosom of love and compassion.
 Truly, the father of this noble family was a Bahá’í in name, deeds, life, and in every atom of his existence.
 While in the presence of this unique and wondrous family, I could inhale the sweet perfume of servitude to ‘Abdu’l-Bahá.

 It was in their house that I wrote a supplication to Bahá’u’lláh in the Holy Land.
 At the top of my letter I wrote a verse of the Qur’án which reads: “Praised be the Lord Who has fulfilled His promise and granted us the earth as our inheritance and to live in Paradise as we wish.”
 But in the letter I changed “as we wish” to “as Thou desirest”.
 When my letter reached His merciful hands, He immediately said, “We have invited him long ago.
-He is permited to come.”
+He is permitted to come.”

 After three days we reached ‘Akká, the city which is praised and extolled in the Holy Books of the past.
 There were three persons in the Pilgrim House who could be called the chosen ones of God and the essences of existence: Mírzá Muḥammad Ḥasan, the caretaker of the Pilgrim House and a true servant to all the visitors; Ḥusayn Áqá, who like a light of faithfulness constantly hovered near Bahá’u’lláh awaiting His every wish; and Mírzá Áqá Ján, who was in the presence of the Ancient Beauty.
 The first two were never deceived by the rank and position given them, but the third one could not stand firm against